-- Alignment of records that link customers to distribution transformers by the Energy Sales Representatives (ESRs) is critical to our data management process, as this ensures more accurate energy accountability and billing of customers. - Process of mapping distribution transformers to ESRs could be improved, and made - less vague for easy verification of their activities by the business management. - Greater feedback and data is required from the field to assist with report generation, and as such there are plans to deploy systems for better communication. - Greater scrutiny of reports provided by the business units to the Billing unit is required to ensure that such reports are in accordance with the stipulated requirements.
+- Alignment of records that link customers to distribution transformers by the Energy Sales Representatives (ESRs) is critical to our data management process, as this ensures more accurate energy accountability and billing of customers. - " Process of mapping distribution transformers to ESRs could be improved, and made - " less vague for easy verification of their activities by the business management. - " Greater feedback and data is required from the field to assist with report generation, and as such there are plans to deploy systems for better communication. - " Greater scrutiny of reports provided by the business units to the Billing unit is required to ensure that such reports are in accordance with the stipulated requirements.

-As a number of the responses to the learning points mentioned above were initiated in 2015, we expect to see the real an indication of the reliability of a compaimpact of these initiatives in 2016.
+As a number of the responses to the learning points mentioned above were initiated in 2015, we expect to see the real impact of these initiatives in 2016.